What is Occupational Therapy for Adults?

 In this post, we are going to walk you through occupational therapy for adults.

-Occupational therapy helps people with a health condition improve their days, and thereby their lives.
-We do this through partnering with you to understand your circumstances, set goals, and carry out a plan to accomplish them.
+Occupational therapy helps people with a health condition change your habits to change your health.
+We do this through partnering with you to understand your circumstances, set health goals, and carry out a plan to accomplish them.

 To get you oriented to our profession, we’ll cover: